 - Arrogant as a monarch. 👑

-3. Arrogant as a storm cloud
+3. As arrogant as a storm cloud

 Meaning: Someone whose presence is overpowering and unpleasant, casting a shadow over others.